kammitama5/kammitama5.github.io/_posts/2019-03-03-Sunday-March-3rd.md

   is like " and he motioned his hand in an almost infinity gradient.
 Shortly after my offer, I was also accepted to grad school (PhD) for Programming Languages research, fully funded.
 I have a lot of respect for the places that took a chance on me, because there is always pressure to go with what is known.
-  Both events are sort of unheard of, which is really fascinating.
+  Both events (community college to PhD and community college to company X) are sort of unheard of, which is really fascinating.

 - Now that I'm here in Silicon Valley, I'm happy, and I feel like I really fit.
   It's been a world of adventure, but I really feel in-tune with this place.
 Because there is so much going on,